 When you get to the end of your mortgage term, what happens?
-This depends on whether you’re repayment or interest only mortgage term is ending or if your current fixed deal is coming to an end.
+This depends on whether your repayment or interest-only mortgage term is ending or if your current fixed deal is coming to an end.
 We explain what happens and action you need to take.

-Repayment mortgage term ends: At the end of your mortgage term your outstanding loan is usually paid off and the lender removes their charge from your property.
+Repayment mortgage term ends: At the end of your mortgage term your outstanding loan is usually paid off and the lender removes their charge from the property.

 Fixed mortgage deal ending: If you’ve taken out a fixed or variable rate mortgage, you’ll usually go onto your lender’s standard variable rate when this deal ends.
 You can avoid this by remortgaging onto a better deal.

-Read on for more detailed information to the question of when you get to the end of your mortgage term.
+Read on for more detailed information to the question of what happens when you get to the end of your mortgage term.

 Repayment mortgage terms ends: What happens?